DataDreamerX/transfer-data/README.md

 from bs4 import BeautifulSoup
 from lxml import etree

-# Function to extract form-related XPaths, labels, and IDs from a URL
+# Function to extract form-related XPaths, labels, IDs, names, types, and classes from a URL
 def extract_form_elements_from_url(url):
     # Fetch the page content
     response = requests.get(url)